 Who can join the MMP?

 The program is available to municipalities in the U.S. and Canada.
+The Re-TRAC Connect team will work towards accommodating county and regional government agency participation for the 2020 reporting year.

 Why do I have to apply to participate in the MMP?

 The application process ensures that all applicants meet the eligibility requirements before participating.
-It protects the the integrity of the MMP and results in greater overall data quality.
+It protects the integrity of the MMP and results in greater overall data quality.

 I don’t have very much data about the waste and recycling programs in my municipality, can I still participate?